laurarajao/datacamp/README.md

 ReadMe

 Installation guide:
--Open our pneumonia application :
+- Open our pneumonia application :

 You must connect to Azure / Streamlit Cloud
 - if Azur :